 How is the drop-off program different than my backyard composting?
-Because the drop-off food scraps go to a commercial composting facility you can include many items that you can’t handle in your backyard composter, such as meat, bones, dairy and food-soiled paper products (Look for the full list of “Acceptable materials” on this website).
+Because the drop-off organics go to a commercial composting facility you can include many items that you can’t handle in your backyard composter, such as meat, bones, dairy and food-soiled paper products (Look for the full list of “Acceptable materials” on this website).
 While you won’t have your own finished compost, you also won’t have to dig, turn or tend anything.
 Those who do continue their own composting often find it handy to have a winter drop-off dumpster option when composting at home is slower and it’s cold.

 Will my food scraps smell or attract fruit flies?
 Maybe, but it can be handled.
 The two biggest factors that lead to bugs and smells are heat and leaving the food in your container too long.
 Summer leads to both problems.
 Different solutions work for different people but these are some of the ideas from our composters.

 Seal It—When it comes to collecting your food scraps, a tight-fitting lid can be your friend.

 Chill It—Especially nice for summer, freeze or refrigerate your food scraps, then dump them into bags (compostable or paper) just before going to the drop-off site.

 Paper It—As your food scraps sit they will break down, producing liquid that weakens compostable bags and paper sacks.
-If you place shredded paper or folded newspaper under the bag and in the bottom of the bag it will help absorb these liquids.
+If you place folded newspaper under the bag and in the bottom of the bag it will help absorb these liquids.
 Try adding used paper egg cartons, used paper towels or tissues between layers of food scraps.

 Protect It—Fruit flies can travel in on our banana peels and other fruit and thrive on the summer kitchen scraps.
 Empty these from your sink-side tub daily.
 If fruit flies have already arrived place a bowl of vinegar nearby, watch them land in it (and stay!).
 More details at www.ecocycle.org/compost.